hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 To configure a job to retrieve Vault tokens, please see the [`vault` job specification documentation][vault-spec].

+## Troubleshooting

+Upon startup, Nomad will attempt to connect to the specified Vault server.
+Nomad will lookup the passed token and if the token is from a role, the role will be validated.
+Nomad will not shutdown if given an invalid Vault token, but will log the reasons the token is invalid and disable Vault integration.

 ## Assumptions

 - Vault 0.6.2 or later is needed.